xabbu42/Master/arbeit.md

 For any two directly corresponding $□$ occurrences we show that the two mapped term occurrences correspond directly or by reflexive closure:

-1\.\ case: The two $□$ occurrences are added in step 2 .
+1\.\ case: The two $□$ occurrences are added in step 2 of the algorithm.
 Then the mapped term occurrences are the same occurrence and correspond by reflexive closure.

 2\.\ case: The two $□$ occurrence correspond directly by a rule which is the forgetful projection of a rule in $𝒯$.
 Then the mapped term